ibm-cloud-docs/openwhisk/limits.md

 The `/whisk.system` namespace is reserved for entities that are distributed with the {{site.data.keyword.openwhisk_short}} system.

-The [Serverless Framework](https://www.serverless.com/) is not supported for IAM-based namespaces {: note}
+The [Serverless Framework](https://www.serverless.com/) is not supported for IAM-based namespaces.
+{: note}

 ### Fully qualified names
 {: #limits_fullnames}

 The fully qualified name of an entity is `/<namespace_id>/<package_name>/<entity_name>`.
 Notice that `/` is used to delimit Cloud Foundry-based namespaces, packages, and entities.
-Also, when working in the CLI, some commands with namespaces must be prefixed with a `/`.
+Also, when you work in the CLI, some commands with namespaces must be prefixed with a `/`.

-For convenience, the namespace can be left off if it is the user's default namespace.
+For convenience, the namespace can be omitted if it is the user's default namespace.
 For example, consider a user whose default namespace is `/myOrg`.
 Following are examples of the fully qualified names of a number of entities and their aliases.

 | Fully qualified name | Alias | Namespace | Package | Name |
 | --- | --- | --- | --- | --- |